 12. Beef up your car emergency kit

-If you don’t already have an emergency kit in your car now is the time to get one!
+If you don’t already have an emergency kit in your car now is the time to get one (Check out this list of emergency essentials so you are prepared for anything)!
 If you do have one you may want to add a few things for the winter.
 Jillee has a great post on a DIY first aid kit for the road.
 In the winter you’ll also want a soft-bristled snow brush, plastic scrapper, kitty litter or salt, a shovel, flashlight and extra batteries, flares, gloves, a coat, snow boots, a couple of blankets, and tire chains (if you’ll be driving in the mountains).

 Do you have any tips for getting your car ready for winter?